 The Foreign and Commonwealth Office's file review and release process.

-FCO files in paper format are added to the FCO archive after they have finished active and regular use by FCO business units whether FCO overseas posts or home departments.
+FCO files in paper format are added to the FCO archive after they have finished active and regular use by FCO business units, whether FCO overseas posts or home departments.
 Today the FCO creates mainly electronic files.
 However, the archive continues to receive paper files from both overseas posts and home departments.
 The FCO did not create electronic records until the 1990s, although it was one of the first UK government departments to do so in a systematic way.

 Like all government departments, the FCO is required to review its files for permanent preservation in line with the requirements of the Public Records Act.
 Further information about the public records system is available on The National Archives website.

 Before FCO files are publicly released they undergo a sensitivity review process.
 On average, the FCO only withholds around 1% of information reviewed for release.

 Whole files, whole documents or parts of documents may be closed or retained for a specified and approved period if the content is deemed to be sensitive.
 If only part of a document is withheld, sensitive content will be redacted (blanked out).